1190452/LAPR2/docs/UC7 - Do Payment Automatically/UC7_DoPaymentAutomatically.md

 #### Main success scenario (or basic flow)

-1. The timer starts the automatic payment process at the stipulated time.
+1. The timer starts the automatic payment process.
 2. The system makes payments using the payment list, triggering the process at the defined date and time.

 #### Extensions (or alternative flow)